blmalone/blmalone.github.io/_pages/books.md

 layout: page
 permalink: /books/
 title: books
-description: An incomplete list of books that I've read.
+description: An incomplete and unordered list of books that I've read.
 Those highlighted in green are books I thought were particularly great, whereas those in blue are for books I thought were above average.
 nav: true
 nav_order: 1
 ---